AbyssalRemark/AutoResumed/README.md

 ## Accomplishments that we're proud of
 Many pivots and shifts have lead this project to quite the undertaking.
 At current the CLI has been mostly stripped down in favor of a web interface.
 Many late nights and many constant hours have lead this to be the project it is today.

+## What we learned
+Databases are quite a lot.
+Its clearer how people can work on them as a job exclusivly. a good reminder that the only bug free code is the code you dont write.
+Along with the usual "the internet is held together by duct tape" we get our own appriciation for how that duct tape gets there by needing to apply quite a lot of it ourselves.

+## Whats next for AutoResumed?
+I think for this project to go forward it requires a lot of reimagining and refactoring.
+The CLI will be fleshed out (as right now it exists as more or less a string parser).
+Its really exploded in a lot of different areas and being able to structure this and set it up with nix flakes to both instance a server and install dependancies for the comand line tool would be an amazing feat turning this from a hacked together website to a flexable peice of equipment.